Happy 2018 gang! We made it, phew!

 Being Seen | AS A WOMAN

-Dealing with some adult stuff this year really made me feel like one.
+Dealing with some adult stuff last year really made me feel like one.
 I had to step it up and take care of my family emotionally in a way I didn’t know I was prepared to do until I did it.
 I realized that I can be strong when it really matters.

 I also realized that I have a voice.
 I can speak about the things that are important to me with compassion and empathy without sounding boastful or prejudice.
 Professionally I can talk about the things I’m doing and my opinions without feeling like they are making anyone feel less than.